-Oxford United attracted a record-breaking Nationwide Conference crowd yesterday for their home game against Woking - which lacked goals, but not atmosphere.
+Oxford United attracted a record-breaking Nationwide Conference crowd yesterday for their home game against Woking - which lacked goals,

 There were 11,065 spectators at the Kassam Stadium to see the Boxing Day clash, which ended in a 0-0 draw.

 The attendance smashed the league's previous best gate by more than 1,600.

 The record was set 18 years ago when 9,432 people saw Lincoln City play Wycombe Wanderers.

 The U's came on to a huge cheer from the packed stands and a giant club flag was also unfurled during the first half, but the rousing support failed to inpsire the team to victory.